-Our recurring net losses and negative cash flows from operations raised substantial doubt regarding our ability to continue as a going concern within one year after the issuance of our condensed financial statements for the three and six months ended June 30, 2023.
+Our recurring net losses and negative cash flows from operations raised substantial doubt regarding our ability to continue as a going concern within one year after the issuance of our condensed financial statements for the three and nine months ended September 30, 2023.
 Until we can generate sufficient revenue from the commercialization of our product candidates, we expect to finance our operations through the public or private sale of equity, debt financing or other capital sources, such as government funding, collaborations, strategic alliances, divestment of non-core assets, or licensing arrangements with third parties.
 To date, the Company has relied on equity and debt financing to fund its operations, in addition to capital contributions from noncontrolling interests and a limited amount of service revenue from collaboration agreements.
-On March 30, 2023, the Company entered into a stock purchase agreement pursuant (the "Stock Purchase Agreement") to which the Company issued and sold 4,975,608 shares of its common stock to affiliated investors, at a purchase price of \$0.41 per share for aggregate gross proceeds of \$2.04 million.
-On May 12, 2023, pursuant to the March 2023 Stock Purchase Agreement, the Company issued and sold to certain investors 7,908,516 shares of its common stock at a purchase price of \$0.37 per share for aggregate gross proceeds of \$2.96 million (the "May 2023 Private Placement").
-FCMI Parent Co. ("FCMI"), the Company's largest stockholder, purchased 6,711,552 shares of our common stock in the May 2023 Private Placement for a purchase price of \$2.51 million.
+On March 30, 2023, the Company entered into a stock purchase agreement pursuant (the "Stock Purchase Agreement") to which the Company issued and sold 331,708 shares of its common stock to affiliated investors, at a purchase price of \$6.15 per share for aggregate gross proceeds of \$2.04 million.
+On May 12, 2023, pursuant to the March 2023 Stock Purchase Agreement, the Company issued and sold to certain investors 527,234 shares of its common stock at a purchase price of \$5.6142 per share for aggregate gross proceeds of \$2.96 million (the "May 2023 Private Placement").
+FCMI Parent Co. ("FCMI"), the Company's largest stockholder, purchased 447,437 shares of our common stock in the May 2023 Private Placement for a purchase price of \$2.51 million.
 Albert D. Friedberg, the Company's chairman and beneficial owner of a majority of the Company's outstanding common stock, controls FCMI.
 In May 2023, the Company received \$1.0 million through an award from the Alzheimer's Drug Discovery Foundation in the form of an investment in our common stock.
+On August 18, 2023, we entered into a Stock Purchase Agreement, pursuant to which we issued and sold 209,340 shares of our common stock at a purchase price of \$3.105 per share for aggregate gross proceeds of \$0.65 million.
+On September 20, 2023, the Company entered into the Stock Purchase Agreement, pursuant to which the Company issued and sold 248,932 shares of its common stock at a purchase price of \$2.34 per share for aggregate gross proceeds of \$0.58 million (the "September 2023 Private Placement").
+Vaccinex (Rochester) L.L.C. purchased 136,752 shares of the Company's common stock in the September 2023 Private Placement for a purchase price of \$0.32 million.

-Our cash and cash equivalents were \$1.9 million and total current assets were \$2.7 million at June 30, 2023, which will be insufficient to fund our planned operations through one year of the date that these condensed financial statements are available for issuance.
+Our cash and cash equivalents were \$0.1 million and total current assets were \$2.2 million at September 30, 2023, which will be insufficient to fund our planned operations through one year of the date that these condensed financial statements are available for issuance.
 See Note 1 of our unaudited condensed financial statements.
-There can be no assurances that we will be able to secure additional financing when needed, or if available, that it will be sufficient to meet our needs or on favorable terms.